joshuatz/scratchpad-playgrounds/README.md

 PRs are welcome!
 However, no *unnecessary* self-promotion, and for adding links, please strip off tracking parameters and keep clean.

 ## Future thoughts:
 In the future, I think it would be neat if this repo contained actual subdirectories with a scaffolding system.
 So you could clone the repo, and then to scaffold a playground / workspace for any given language framework, all you would have to do is either run a top-level CLI command, like `setup nodejs`, or navigate to the directory and run `npm run init`.
 Something like that.
-Might require a lot of scripting for advanced workspaces, like a WordPress env for theme testing.

 ---